 First order linear DEs take the form

-where P and Q are functions of x alone.
+where and are functions of alone.

 To solve such DEs, the method followed is as described below :